RussellShelley/School_District_Analysis/README.md

 # School District Analysis

 ## Overview
-We are tasked with analizing the standardized test scores of a city school district.
+We are tasked with analyzing the standardized test scores of a city school district.
 In order to perform this school district analysis we will create a high-level snapshot of the districts key metrics and an overview of these key metrics broken down by school.
 We will then break things down further by creating the following tables:
 * Top 5 and bottom 5 performing schools based on the overall passing rate
 * The average math score received by students in each grade level at each school